Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: , and Transitions

 In the case of box diagrams with two charm quark exchanges there is no way out.
 One has to face the bilocal structures at NLO because the simultaneous integration of the charm quark and $W^\pm$ would lead to $\ln M_W/m_c$ terms and consequently to the breakdown of perturbation theory.
 This rather difficult project was assigned in 1992 to my PhD student Stefan Herrlich.
 Stefan was a very good student and possibly he would succeed this climb by himself but fortunately for him and for the project, he was joined early 1993 by Ulrich Nierste.
 Ulrich got his diploma in W\"urzburg working with the loop masters like Manfred B\"ohm and Ansgar Denner and consequently he was fit for this difficult climb almost immediately after his arrival in Munich.
 In fact Ulrich was soon leading this important climb and developed to one of the most prominent members of the MNLC.

 The calculations of $\eta_1=\eta_{cc}$ and $\eta_3=\eta_{ct}$ QCD factors at NLO were completed in 1993 \cite{Herrlich:1993yv} and 1995 \cite{Herrlich:1995hh}, respectively and the full analysis of $\Delta S=2$ Hamiltonian at the NLO level could be performed soon after \cite{Herrlich:1996vf}.
 These were truly heroic climbs that were not repeated by anybody until 2010, when two younger members of the MNLC performed the NNLO calculation of $\eta_3$: one of my many physics sons, Martin Gorbahn, a big star these days in multiloop calculations and my physics grandson, a PhD student of Uli Nierste, Joachim Brod \cite{Brod:2010mj}.
-It looks like the $\eta_i$ factors still remain in the possession of our physics family.
+Finally, one year later, Joachim and Martin calculated $\eta_1$ at NNLO \cite{Brod:2011ty}.
+This was the hardest of the calculations of $\eta_i$ but the result turned out to be rather disappointing as the NNLO calculation did not reduce the uncertainties in the charm part.
+A solution to this problem had to wait for several years.
+I will report on it later on.

 Even Guido Martinelli was impressed by the Herrlich-Nierste calculations and he told me this at least three times at different occasions.
-The values for $\eta_1$ and $\eta_3$ enter the analysis of the CP-violating parameter $\varepsilon_K$ and are relevant ingredients of any analysis of the unitarity triangle, in particular after the lattice value for $\hat B_K$ \cite{Antonio:2007pb} and the estimate of long distance effects in $\varepsilon_K$ improved recently \cite{Buras:2008nn,Buras:2010pza}.
-I was through all these years convinced, knowing Stefan and Ulrich, that the values for $\eta_1$ and $\eta_3$ found by them were correct and the recent calculation of $\eta_3$ by Brod and Gorbahn confirmed my expectations.
-It would be good to know the NNLO value of $\eta_1$ as well.
-Even with the technology of the present decade these NNLO calculations are heroic efforts.
+The values for $\eta_1$ and $\eta_3$ enter the analysis of the CP-violating parameter $\varepsilon_K$ and are relevant ingredients of any analysis of the unitarity triangle, in particular after the lattice value for $\hat B_K$ and the estimate of the long distance effects in $\varepsilon_K$ improved \cite{Buras:2008nn,Buras:2010pza}.
+I was through all these years convinced, knowing Stefan and Ulrich, that the NLO values for $\eta_1$ and $\eta_3$ found by them were correct.
+Indeed Brod and Gorbahn in their NNLO calculations of $\eta_1$ and $\eta_3$ had to repeat Herrlich-Nierste NLO calculations, confirming their results and my expectations.
+In any case it is interesting to observe that the $\eta_i$ factors at NLO and NNLO remained in the possession of our physics family.

-In fact Brod and Gorbahn completed this calculation few months after V2 of this review appeared \cite{Brod:2011ty}.
-The result is a bit disappointing as the NNLO calculation did not reduce the uncertainties in the charm part.
-Possibly with a better matching to the lattice calculations this can be achieved one day. \boldmath